sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

 ## Our STEP 1 involves two tasks, given below:

 a.
-Write a program to read the query string as input from the user and split them into words and print the output on console as given below:
+Write a program to read the query string as input and split them into words.
+Print the output on console as given below:

     Input String : 	select * from ipl.csv where season > 2014 and city ='Bangalore'